 Book a career talk, a workshop or performance NOW.
 Contact firstname.lastname@example.org

 You can download the feasibility study, 2015 & 2016 evaluations and latest Annual Report here.

-“It is during this section that the piece provides us with one of those rare moments of delighted laughter as a “baby elephant” scuttles (“bounces” might be a better word!) sideways and on her knees across the back of the stage, a big smile on her face.
-The audience laughed aloud and there were even a few ‘Ahs’.” – Peter Lathan British Theatre Guide May 2106 About Elephant Dances Choreography Dora Frankel
+“During this section the piece provides us with one of those rare moments of delighted laughter as a “baby elephant” scuttles (“bounces” might be a better word!) sideways and on her knees across the back of the stage, a big smile on her face.
+The audience laughed aloud!” – Peter Lathan British Theatre Guide May 2106 About Elephant Dances Choreography Dora Frankel